seznam/IMA.js-plugins/packages/cli-plugin-less-constants/README.md

 }
 ```

-You can specify also `dark` is a single theme, in which case `dark` values will be used as CSS variables:
+You can specify also `dark` as a single theme, in which case `dark` values will be picked as CSS variables:

 ```js
 // ./ima.config.js